pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 __Note__: Chapter files can only be added by the Editor or Production Editor of the press.

+If you are uploading Galley files (including chapters) directly to the Publication Formats complete this step first before adding Chapter files.

 To add a chapter after final galleys have been prepared, click __Add Chapter__.

 ![Highlighted location of Add Chapter link under the Chapters section.](./assets/learning-omp3.2-workflow-production-chapters-1.png)